The wonders of intracytoplasmic sperm injection

-Intracytoplasmic Sperm Injection (ICSI) has revolutionized the treatment of male-factor infertility by allowing men who were previously incapable of producing adequate sperm to father genetically related children.
+Intracytoplasmic sperm injection (ICSI) has revolutionized the treatment of male-factor infertility.
+It allows men who were previously incapable of producing adequate sperm to father genetically related children.

-IVF/ICSI is used in cases of severe male factor infertility and in other conditions such as failed fertilization in previous IVF cycles.
+IVF/ICSI is for cases of severe male factor infertility and failed fertilization in previous cycles.

 Couples have the option of a vasectomy reversal or IVF-ICSI with epididymal or testicular sperm extraction.
 Age of the female partner and length of time since prior vasectomy are important factors in decision-making.
 It can sometimes take 6-9 months to recover adequate sperm counts following vasectomy reversal.
 Also, the greater the length of time between the vasectomy and the reversal, the greater the chances are that the surgery will be unsuccessful or that anti-sperm antibodies will form, preventing the recovered sperm from penetrating the eggs without IVF-ICSI.

 A TESE is a procedure that involves directly aspirating the sperm from the testes or obtaining sperm from a testicular biopsy.
-It is usually performed under local anesthesia block and can be done as an in-office surgical procedure.
+We perform this procedure while the patient receives a local anesthesia block.
+Our team can do it as an in-office surgical procedure.
 The disadvantage is that in many cases, testicular sperm is much more scarce and therefore difficult to freeze.
-Usually, there is only enough sperm recovered for 1 IVF procedure, and if further IVF attempts are needed, the TESE procedure will need to be repeated.
+Usually, there is only enough sperm for one IVF procedure.
+If we need further IVF attempts, we will need to repeat the TESE procedure.

-With a MESA procedure, under local anesthesia and general sedation, an incision is made in the scrotum, exposing the epididymis, the tubules immediately adjacent to the testicles that collect the sperm.
-Using an operating microscope, an incision is made into these tubules and sperm is aspirated.
+With a MESA procedure, we make an incision is made in the scrotum, exposing the epididymis, the tubules immediately adjacent to the testicles that collect the sperm.
+Using an operating microscope, we make an incision into these tubules and sperm is aspirated.
 Although millions of motile sperm can often be collected, this sperm has not acquired the ability to penetrate an egg and must be injected into eggs via the IVF-ICSI technique.